father-bot/WhatsApp-ChatGPT-bot/README.md

 # WhatsApp ChatGPT bot

+If you're looking for unofficial API whatsapp bot switch to the baileys branch

+[CLICK HERE TO SWITCH](https://github.com/father-bot/WhatsApp-ChatGPT-bot/tree/baileys) or do it manually

 ## Deploy 🚀

 1. Create an application on Meta Developers for WhatsApp use, copy app secret and issue a whatsapp access token